gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-red-hat-and-centos/apim-components/README.md

 $ sudo yum install nginx
 ```

-### Install the management UI package
+### Install the Management Console package

-To install the last stable version of the management UI, run the following command:
+To install the last stable version of the Management Console, run the following command:

 ```sh
 $ sudo yum install -y graviteeio-apim-management-ui-3x
 ```

-### Run the management UI
+### Run the Management Console

 {% hint style="info" %}
-The management UI is based on Nginx.
+The Management Console is based on Nginx.
 {% endhint %}

-To configure the management UI to start automatically when the system boots up, run the following commands:
+To configure the Management Console to start automatically when the system boots up, run the following commands:

 ```sh
 $ sudo systemctl daemon-reload